ASZM101/playwright-scrapers/README.md

    _**Note**: Replace `MAX_SCHOLARSHIPS` and `PATH/TO/CUSTOM_CONFIG.yaml`, and choose either `--headless` or `--no-headless`._

 5. Wait for the script to finish running, and open the `scholarships_data.csv` file to review all of the scraped scholarships

-    **Troubleshooting**:

-    Depending on your internet speed and personal preference, you may need to adjust the argument in the `page.wait_for_timeout(milliseconds)` functions used throughout the script.
-The number in between the parentheses is the time (in milliseconds) that the program will wait before proceeding with the rest of the script.

-    - If you experience issues with the script quitting before the page finishes loading, you may want to increase this time

-    - If the automated process feels too slow, you may want to slightly decrease this time, but keep in mind that you may encounter issues if the timeouts are too short